christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Fig. 1.27.
 L. Polemon II, king of Bosphorus R. Emperor Titus

-The split between Rome in the East and Rome in the West happened sometime after Vespasian.
-Roman emperor faces no longer appear on Bosphoran coins after the Flavians.
+The split between Rome in the East and Rome in the West happened sometime during the Flavian period.
+Roman emperor faces no longer appear on Bosphoran coins after emperor Titus.

-Jesus ben Gamala/Gamaliel who led the First Jewish–Roman War (66-70 AD) against Rome was also Jesus ben Sapphias and was likely Izas Ma'nu (Jesus Emmanuel) Monobazus of Adiabene aka Yeshua Cleopatros (Cantheras/Panthera) ben Josephus bar Menneus aka Ptolemy aka Yakov Zu Tolomoy.
-(See: Jesus, King of Edessa (2012) by Ralph  Ellis
+According to the book 'Jesus, King of Edessa' (2012) by Ralph  Ellis [[link](https://web.archive.org/web/20240728150536/https://x.com/ralfellis/status/1809520320077803525)] Jesus ben Gamala/Gamaliel who led the First Jewish–Roman War (66-70 AD) against Rome was also Jesus ben Sapphias and Izas Ma'nu (Jesus Emmanuel) Monobazus of Adiabene aka Yeshua Cleopatros (Cantheras/Panthera) ben Josephus bar Menneus aka Ptolemy aka Yakov Zu Tolomoy.
-    [[link](https://web.archive.org/web/20240728150536/https://x.com/ralfellis/status/1809520320077803525)]).
 King Izates of Monobazus was a descendant of the dragon bloodline and was married to the sister of Dynamis's mother.
 Tiberius Julius Sauromates II could have also been Simon bar Kokhba who led the Bar Kokhba revolt (132-136 AD against Rome).
 Either of these two, as heirs to the Scythian Dragon throne, led a revolt against western Rome.
 The Flavians or Hadrian then erased the Bosphoran connection after putting down these revolts.

-Roman emperors also stopped looking "Aryan"/Nordic after the Flavian empire
+Roman emperors also stopped looking "Aryan"/Nordic after the Flavian empire.

 Endnotes (Chapter 5)